Saud of Saudi Arabia: Forced abdication

 King Saud's family members worried about Saud's profligacy and his inability to meet the challenge of Nasser's Egypt.
 Corruption and backwardness weakened the regime.
 Radio Cairo's anti-Saudi broadcasting was finding a receptive audience.

 King Saud and Prince Faisal continued their power struggle until 1962 when Prince Faisal formed a cabinet in the absence of the King, who had gone abroad for medical treatment.
 Prince Faisal allied with Prince Fahd and Prince Sultan.
 Prince Faisal's new government excluded the sons of Saud.
 He promised a ten-point reform that included the drafting of the basic law, the abolition of slavery, and the establishment of a judicial council.

 Upon his return, King Saud rejected Prince Faisal's new arrangement and threatened to mobilize the Royal Guard against his brother.
 In response, Prince Faisal demanded King Saud make him regent and turn over all royal powers to him.
 In this, he had the crucial backing of the ulema (elite Islamic scholars), including a fatwa (edict) issued by the grand mufti of Saudi Arabia, a relative of Prince Faisal on his mother's side, calling on King Saud to accede to his brother's demands.

+King Saud continued his attempts to regain power and formed a cabinet in Jeddah in December 1963.
+He ordered the Mecca radio to announce the formation of his cabinet.
+The army forces loyal to Faisal besieged the radio station and did not allow the radio to broadcast it.
+In addition, Faisal gave an ultimatum to the king to leave Saudi Arabia.

-King Saud refused, prompting Faisal to order the National Guard to surround Saud's palace.
+Following these events Faisal ordered the National Guard to surround Saud's palace.
 In March 1964 Saud finally relented and named Faisal regent with full executive powers, effectively reducing himself to a figurehead.
 In November, the ulema, cabinet and senior members of the ruling family forced Saud to abdicate altogether, and Faisal became king in his own right.
-At the same time Prince Mohammed bin Abdulaziz was sent to Al Naṣariah Palace of King Saud to demand his and his sons' loyalty to the chosen king, Faisal.
+At the same time Prince Muhammad bin Abdulaziz was sent to Al Naṣariah Palace of King Saud to demand his and his sons' loyalty to the chosen king, Faisal.
 On 28 November 1964 an official announcement was made in Radio Mecca stating that 11 of Saud's sons had declared allegiance to King Faisal.

 On 6 January 1965 Saud went to the palace with his uncle Abdullah bin Abdul Rahman to declare his allegiance to King Faisal.